HyperBDR/docs/src/userguide/poc/agent-pre-settings.md

 ![agent-pre-settings-2.png](./images/agent-pre-settings-2.png)

-#### Configure time to synchronize automatically with Internet time synchronization servers.
+#### Configure the system to automatically synchronize time with Internet time synchronization servers.

-In the "Date and Time" tab, click on "Internet Time",Click on "Change settings."
+In the "Date and Time", click on "Internet Time", click on "Change settings..."

 ![agent-pre-settings-3.png](./images/agent-pre-settings-3.png)

-Check the "Synchronize with an Internet time server" option.From the "Server" dropdown menu, choose a time server (e.g., time.windows.com).
+Check the "Synchronize with an Internet time server" option.
+From the "Server" dropdown menu, choose a time server (e.g., time.windows.com).

 ![agent-pre-settings-4.png](./images/agent-pre-settings-4.png)

-Click "Update now" to test the connection and wait for confirmation.Click "OK" to save the changes.
+Click "Update now" to test the connection and wait for confirmation.
+Click "OK" to save the changes.

 ![agent-pre-settings-5.png](./images/agent-pre-settings-5.png)